AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_ps4.md

 You can get the SDK using the SDK Manager utility, available to registered developers on the Sony DevNet: <https://ps4.scedev.net/>.

-The editor does not require the SDK in order to deploy or package your game, although you may need it in order to prepare your final distribution.
+The editor does not require the SDK in order to deploy or package your app, although you may need it in order to prepare your final distribution.

 ## Step 2.
 Connect the editor to the device